 "He went to St. Joe High School to go pick up my sister Anne, and this nun walked up to see what the commotion was," Houvouras's son recalled decades later.
 "Dad said, ‘I would like you to meet Paul Newman,’ and the nun said, ‘Nice to meet you, Mr. Newman, what do you do for a living?’
 She had no idea who he was.”

 4. IT WAS SET IN FLORIDA, BUT FILMED IN STOCKTON, CALIFORNIA.

 A crew went to Tavares Road Prison in Tavares, Florida, to take photographs and measurements so it could be rebuilt in Stockton.
 A dozen buildings were constructed, including barracks, a mess hall, and guard houses.
 Spanish moss imported from Louisiana hung from the trees.
 The actors stayed at the local Holiday Inn.
-Their mode of transportation to the set and back to their rooms were the trucks used in the movie.
+Their mode of transportation to the set and back to their rooms was the trucks used in the movie.
 They rode on the backs of them.

 5. NEWMAN JUDGED THE SHOOT WITH HIS NOSE.

 Apparently, Newman had a good feeling about the film.
 “There's a good smell about this,” Newman told a visitor on the set one day.
 “We're gonna have a good picture.”

 6. THE BOXING MATCH TOOK THREE DAYS TO SHOOT.

 George Kennedy said he and Newman were both completely worn out from their boxing match—Kennedy from the fighting, Newman from the fighting and falling onto hard ground for three days in a row.